run2bizdocs/documentation/en-us/docs/4biz-helium/processes/overview.md

 *   Continuity Management

-Aligned with the Business Service Management techniques by adopting the best practices ITIL (Information Technology Infrastructure Library), CITSmart is an integrated solution designed to manage any Service, ticket or workflow situation.
+Aligned with the Business Service Management techniques by adopting the best practices ITIL (Information Technology Infrastructure Library), 4biz is an integrated solution designed to manage any Service, ticket or tracker situation.

 With a focus on providing governance through Information Technology, it was